Export Prohibitions and restrictions

 You don’t need to register if you’re exporting these wines for:

-• consumption by passengers or crew on ships or aircraft leaving New Zealand, exported for consumption on that journey
+- consumption by passengers or crew on aircraft leaving New Zealand for consumption during that journey

 If you’re exporting these other wines: